Pjoca/ltw-project-ltw03g03/README.md

 **Extra:**
 - [x] **Efficient Service Display:** Services are loaded in pages to optimize performance and user experience, avoiding the burden of loading all available services at once.
 - [x] **Search Result Pagination:** Implemented a clear pagination system for search results, allowing users to navigate through multiple pages of filtered services.
-- [ ] **Advanced Full-Text & Fuzzy Search:** Combines SQLite FTS5 with intelligent prefix matching and typo-tolerant queries to provide fast and highly relevant search results across all service content and user profiles.
+- [x] **Advanced Full-Text & Fuzzy Search:** Combines SQLite fts5 with intelligent prefix matching and typo-tolerant queries to provide fast and highly relevant search results across all service content and user profiles.

 ## Running